andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![external references related to MongoDB](images/external-references-mongodb.png)

 Teacher teached us that the question of scalability related to MongoDB is interfered by the data modeling that you defined.

+Teacher teached that the modeling must be based on the queries that be done more frequently.

 # Redis